 Vaccinations against infectious disease are commonly offered in the UK.
-You may have undergone a routine series of vaccinations during childhood or been offered vaccinations before travelling abroad.
-If you became high risk for disease due to drug use or choice of sexual partner, you may have been offered additional vaccinations.
+You may have undergone a routine series of vaccinations during childhood or been offered vaccinations before traveling abroad.
+If you became high risk for disease due to lifestyle factors, you may have been offered additional vaccinations.

 Can vaccination cause MS?

 Numerous studies have investigated a possible link between having a vaccination and later developing multiple sclerosis or another autoimmune disease.
 In 2018, researchers collected all the published data together on HPV (human papillomavirus vaccine) and Hepatitis B vaccine and found no association between these vaccines and MS or other autoimmune disease.

 Other researchers have looked at the vaccines for influenza, MMR (Measles, mumps and rubella), polio, typhoid fever and the BCG vaccine for tuberculosis.
 None of these vaccines resulted in an increased risk of developing MS. The BCG vaccine may delay progression from CIS to full MS. The diphtheria and tetanus vaccinations may be associated with a decreased risk of MS.

 The current evidence does not suggest that vaccinations are a cause of MS.